Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 ---

-The <bmark>specifications of the logic gates</bmark> needed to build the chips of our computer system are given below.
+The **specifications of the logic gates** needed to build the chips of our computer system are given below.

 ---